waitunsoe/php-laracasts/README.md

 37. Mini Project: Notes App -> PHP Sessions 101
 38. Mini Project: Notes App -> Register a New User
 39. Mini Project: Notes App -> Introduction to Middleware
+40. Mini Project: Notes App -> Manage Passwords Like This For The Remainder of Your Career